ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 improve the training result, and so feels artificial.
-The purpose of our experiment is not to provide comprehensive evidence for outperforming TensorFlow, but to show that the performance of our system seems sufficient to be useful.
+The purpose of our experiment is not to provide comprehensive evidence for outperforming TensorFlow, but to show that the performance of our system seems sufficient to be useful, and that inefficiencies are not likely due to overheads imposed by formal verification.
 More complicated benchmark applications, including scientific programs outside of machine learning, remain future work.

 #### Correctness of translation to Futhark